2022–23 SIU Edwardsville Cougars men's basketball team

 The 2022–23 SIU Edwardsville Cougars men's basketball team represented Southern Illinois University Edwardsville in the 2022–23 NCAA Division I men's basketball season.
 The Cougars, led by fourth-year head coach Brian Barone, played their home games at the First Community Arena in Edwardsville, Illinois as members of the Ohio Valley Conference.
+They finished the season 19–14, 9–9 in OVC play to finish in a tie for sixth place.
+As the No. 6 seed in the OVC tournament, they defeated Southern Indiana in the first round before losing to UT Martin.

 Previous season

 The Cougars finished the 2021–22 season 11–21, 4–13 in OVC play to finish in eighth place.
 They lost in the first round of the OVC tournament to Tennessee State.